Volume Two

 "I am sorry that I am unable to meet your expectations."

-Seeing Ilya bow to her as she spoke, Helly panicked.
+Seeing Ilya bow as she spoke, Helly panicked.

 "Not at all!
-Just, she didn't say it outright, but Siren-sama was hoping to be able to see you…"
+It's just, she didn't say it outright, but Seiren-sama was hoping to see you…"

-Ilya felt that the most peaceful way to use the Crystal Pillar of Wind sealed in her room that she'd gotten from Nina and the others as the reward's compensation was to put it to use on Mermaid Island, which had no barrier.
+Ilya felt the most peaceful use for the Crystal Pillar of Wind sealed in her room — which she'd received as compensation for the reward from Nina and the others — would be putting it to use on Mermaid Island, which had no barrier.
 She'd intended to have it delivered, but it might be better for her to take it there herself at some point.

 "I'd love to listen to all of you sing again."

-Helly brought her face closer to Ilya's.
-Her eyes were scary.
+Helly brought her face up close to Ilya's.
+Her eyes were a little scary.

-Pulling back a little, Ilya handed an envelope over to her.
+Pulling back slightly, Ilya handed her an envelope.

-"Sorry, but could you please deliver this letter to Siren instead?"
+"Sorry, but could you please deliver this letter to the Siren instead?"

 "C-certainly!
 Even if it costs my life, I'll—"